-Page County reported the highest unemployment rate in the SMH community for the past three years.
-The unemployment rate for Page County decreased by 0.3 percent from previous year, and is higher than both Virginia (2.7) and US (3.7) averages.
-(Exhibit 16).
+Page County reported the highest unemployment rate among Virginia counties in the WMH community for the past three years.
+The unemployment rate for Page County decreased by 0.3 % from previous year; and is higher than both Virginia (2.7) and US (3.7) averages (Exhibit 16).

-4. Insurance Status
+Insurance Status